 CLIENT PROJECT PROFILE: Adam Wayne Digital Business Card

 Adam Wayne is a life coach.
 Which means he partners with his clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
 And to reach new potential clients, Adam knew he wanted to add video content to his marketing strategy.
-So, he reached out to Talus Films for help in producing a Digital Business Card.
+So, he reached out to Talus Films for help in producing marketing video in the form of a Digital Business Card.
 The goal of this concise 60-second promotional video is to outline what coaching is, why it's important, how now is the best time to engage with a coach, and to invite his viewers to reach out and get in touch.

 The "Making Of" Process